machanism-org/machai/ghostwriter/src/site/markdown/act.md

 # Act

 An Act is a reusable task definition for Ghostwriter.
-It lets you save instructions, prompt text, and runtime options in a TOML file, then run that file by name instead of rewriting the same request every time.
+It stores instructions, prompt templates, and runtime options in a TOML file so a task can be started by name instead of being rewritten each time.

-In simple terms, an Act is a prepared workflow.
-You choose an act, optionally add your own request text, and Ghostwriter combines the act configuration with the current project context to perform the task.
+In practice, an Act works like a prepared workflow.
+You choose an act, optionally add your own request text, and Ghostwriter uses the act definition together with the current project context to perform the task.

-Acts are loaded and executed by `ActProcessor`.
-This processor reads the TOML file, merges inherited values, applies configuration, prepares the final prompt, and then runs Ghostwriter on the selected files or directories.
+The feature is implemented by `ActProcessor`.
+This class loads Act files, resolves inheritance, applies configuration values, prepares prompts, supports multi-step execution, and then runs Ghostwriter on the selected files or directories.

-## What an Act does
+## What an Act can define

-An Act can define:
+An Act file can contain values such as:

 - `description`: a short explanation of the act.
-- `instructions`: the main system-style guidance sent to the AI.
+- `instructions`: the main guidance sent to the AI.
-- `inputs`: the user prompt template or a list of prompts.
+- `inputs`: the prompt template, or a list of prompts for multiple episodes.
-- `prompt`: a default prompt value used when the user does not provide one.
+- `prompt`: a default prompt used when the user does not supply one.
-- `basedOn`: inheritance from another act.
+- `basedOn`: the parent act used for inheritance.
-- `gw.*` properties such as scan scope, recursion, concurrency, and interactive mode.
+- `gw.*` settings such as scan scope, recursion, thread count, model, and interactive mode.
-- Additional properties that are passed into the runtime configurator for later use.
+- other properties that are stored in the configurator and can be used later.

-When an act is started, Ghostwriter typically follows this flow:
+When an Act is started, Ghostwriter usually does the following:

-1. Read the requested act name.
+1. Reads the requested act name.
-2. Split the act command into the act name and optional user prompt.
+2. Separates the act name from any additional user prompt text.
-3. Load the act from built-in resources, a custom act directory, or an absolute TOML file path.
+3. Loads the act from built-in resources, a custom act directory, or a direct TOML file path.
-4. Resolve inheritance with `basedOn`.
+4. Resolves inheritance through `basedOn`.
-5. Merge values from parent acts, built-in acts, custom acts, and current configuration.
+5. Merges values from parent and child acts.
-6. Build the final prompt from `inputs` and the provided or default prompt.
+6. Applies prompt formatting and runtime options.
-7. Apply Ghostwriter options such as scanning rules or interactive mode.
-8. Process the matching files or directories.
+7. Processes the selected files or directories.

-## Where acts are loaded from
+## Where Acts are loaded from

-Ghostwriter can load acts from more than one place:
+Ghostwriter supports several Act sources:

-- Built-in acts on the classpath under `src/main/resources/acts`.
+- built-in acts from the classpath under `src/main/resources/acts`,
-- A user-defined act directory configured through the runtime configuration.
+- user-defined acts from a configured external directory,
-- An absolute path to a `.toml` file.
+- an absolute path or URL ending with `.toml`.

-The loading behavior is important:
+Important behavior:

-- If a built-in act and a custom act use the same name, both may be loaded.
+- A built-in act and a user-defined act with the same name can both be loaded.
-- The custom act can override or extend the built-in one.
+- The user-defined act can extend or override the built-in one.
-- If an act name ends with `.toml`, it is treated as a direct file reference.
+- If the act name ends with `.toml`, it is treated as a direct file reference.
-- When an absolute TOML file path is used as the act name, classpath hierarchy lookup is not used for that act name.
+- If an absolute TOML file path is used, classpath hierarchy lookup is not used for that act name.

 ## Basic Act structure

-A simple act file may look like this:
+A simple Act file can look like this:

 ```toml
 description = '''